infracost/infracost-gh-action/README.md

 ## Environment variables

-The AWS secrets mentioned below are used by terraform init and plan commands.
-As mentioned in the [Infracost FAQ](https://www.infracost.io/docs/faq) you can run `infracost` in your terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to Infracost's cloud pricing API.
+As mentioned in the [Infracost FAQ](https://www.infracost.io/docs/faq) you can run `infracost` in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to Infracost's Cloud Pricing API.
 Infracost does not make any changes to your Terraform state or cloud resources.

-Standard Terraform env vars can also be added if required, e.g. `TF_CLI_ARGS`.
+If the [Terraform directory method](https://www.infracost.io/docs/#1-terraform-directory) is being used with AWS, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should be set.
+Other useful environment variables are described in the [Infracost docs](https://www.infracost.io/docs/#environment-variables).

 ### `INFRACOST_API_KEY`

 **Required** To get an API key [download Infracost](https://www.infracost.io/docs/#installation) and run `infracost register`.

-### `AWS_ACCESS_KEY_ID`

-**Required** AWS access key ID is used by terraform init and plan commands.

-### `AWS_SECRET_ACCESS_KEY`

-**Required** AWS secret access key is used by terraform init and plan commands.

 ### `GITHUB_TOKEN`

-**Required** GitHub token used to post comments, should be set to `${{ secrets.GITHUB_TOKEN }}` to use the default GitHub token available to actions.
+**Required** GitHub token used to post comments, should be set to `${{ secrets.GITHUB_TOKEN }}` to use the default GitHub token available to actions (see example in the Usage section).

 ## Outputs